mikewei/shm_container/README.md

 * provide a unified interface for different underlying shm mechanism (SYSV, SYSV with HugeTLB, POSIX, even HEAP)
 * provide useful container such as hash-map, broadcast-queue(sync-buf)
-* efficient lock-free implemenation aimed to offer extreme high performance
+* efficient C++11 lock-free implemenation aimed to offer extreme high performance
 * designed for robust and fast, sufficient unit-tests, production ready and verified
+* compact and clean code, only consist of C++ headers with no external dependency

 See document of classes in namespace *shmc* for detail.

+## HowToUse

+The library consists only C++ headers, so importing it in your project is very easy (just add -I dir).
+It also provides a [bazel](https://bazel.build) BUILD file so just set deps on it if you are using bazel.

+If you want to build unit-tests, install bazel and [gtestx](https://github.com/mikewei/gtestx) first.

+## Document

+You can find document online here: [shm-container doc](http://codinginet/doc/shmcontainer)

+Also you can generate doc from source: 1) install cldoc 2) cd doc; make